 It also discusses developing concepts, including how the language around the subject has changed.

 A key driver for providing inclusive design is that disability directly affects over 1bn people in the world.
 In the years ahead, disability will be an even greater concern because its prevalence is on the rise.
-This is due to ageing populations (as well as the increase in some chronic health conditions, according the WHO report 2011 World Report on Disability).
+This is due to ageing populations, as well as the increase in some chronic health conditions according the WHO’s 2011 report World Report on Disability.

-Attempts at understanding disability are based on 2 models:
+Attempts at understanding disability are based on two models: